Singapore GST icon

 Why this will benefit ecommerce

-An increase in de minimis values means less ecommerce orders will be charged duties and taxes, and will positively impact conversion for orders imported into Canada and Mexico.
+An increase in de minimis values means fewer ecommerce orders will be charged duties and taxes, and will positively impact conversion for orders imported into Canada and Mexico.

 Learn more